-As you might expect, the difficult approach that makes you grow is falling out of favour these days, but there’s something else to keep in mind.
+As you might expect, the approach that makes you grow is falling out of favour these days, but there’s something else to keep in mind.
 Perhaps you’ve noticed it.
 People rarely stay the same as they age.
 They either get better as a person or worse.
 And it seems to me that part of being a “getting-better-person” comes down to how personal weaknesses are handled.
 Let me offer an analogy that I call the “crutch or barbell”.

 Imagine for a moment that you break your leg.
 Weeks in a cast allowed the bone to heal, but it also means that your leg muscles have wasted away to nearly nothing.
 You can’t walk properly, and the leg is even visually smaller than the other one.
 What needs to happen now?
 Well, the healthy thing to do is to start using that weak leg again, including regular physiotherapy exercises each day.
 You might eventually start using exercise weights.
 This will hurt – perhaps quite a lot at first – but it’s also the only way you’ll get your leg back to the way it should be.